mattyoung101/aspire_rv32/README.md

 The project will (hopefully) be started in Semester 2 2024, as part of my Bachelor of Computer Science (Honours) thesis at the University of Queensland.

-Jelly is designed, verified and synthesised using entirely open-source tools.
+Jelly is designed, verified and synthesised entirely by me, from scratch, using only open-source tools.

 **Author:** Matt Young (m.young2@uqconnect.edu.au)

 ## Features
-TBA
+- Implements RISC-V RV32IC ISA (base + "C" Compressed Instructions extension)
+- Written in SystemVerilog
+- Synthesisable for Lattice ECP5 FPGA and theoretically VLSI

 ## Getting started with Jelly
 ### Setting up the toolchain